tamhinsf/ucwa-sfbo-console/README.md

-﻿# Create Skype for Business Online Apps using the UCWA API and Password Authentication
+﻿# Create Skype for Business Online Apps using the UCWA API

-This example demonstrates how to create a Skype for Business Online (SfBO) app using the UCWA API and password authentication.
+This example demonstrates how to create a Skype for Business Online (SfBO) app using the UCWA API

 Many of you have created Skype for Business On-Premise integrations using UCWA and password authentication.
 This interactive, console-based .NET application will demonstrate how you can do the same using Skype for Business Online.
+You'll also see how you can accept user credentials using a pre-built dialg box.

+Skype for Business Online works with Azure Active Directory to perform user authentication.
+We'll be using the methods described [here](http://www.cloudidentity.com/blog/2014/07/08/using-adal-net-to-authenticate-users-via-usernamepassword/) to perform direct username and password authentication using the [ADAL library](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory), which also provides access to dialog box based-authentication.

 The input and result of backend calls will be displayed so you can understand the flow.
-You'll be able to sign in, create an application, create/list/delete an online meeting, and make a user available with a specific presence value.
+You'll be able to sign in, create an application, create/list/delete an online meeting, list all contacts, add and delete a contact, and make a user available with a specific presence value.

-Skype for Business Online works with Azure Active Directory to perform user authentication.
-We'll be using the methods described [here](http://www.cloudidentity.com/blog/2014/07/08/using-adal-net-to-authenticate-users-via-usernamepassword/) to perform direct username and password authentication

-Future versions of this example may demonstrate how to authenticate with OAuth and provide a related nuget package.
+Future versions of this example may provide a related nuget package.
 Watch us for updates!

 ## Setup a development environment